 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Google Chrome browser a Debian 8 (Jessie) server.
+I will show you the step-by-step installation of Google Chrome browser on a Debian 8 (Jessie) server.

 Install Google Chrome on Debian 8

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Google chrome browser on Debian 8 Jessie.

 First, download the latest version of Google Chrome.
 Issue the following command to download it in the terminal:

 Install Google Chrome DEB package, forcing installation of dependencies:

 Once installed, open Google Chrome from Ubuntu Dash or Terminal:

 Congratulations!
 You have successfully installed Google Chrome.
 Thanks for using this tutorial for installing the Google Chrome browser on Debian 8 Jessie server.
 For additional help or useful information, we recommend you to check the official Google Chrome website.